vsoch/qme/README.md

 If you want to change this location, then you'll need to (more permanently) export `QME_HOME` in your bash profile, or perhaps in a container install.

+### QME_SOCKET_UPDATE_SECONDS

+If you are using the dashboard (which uses web sockets) this is the number of seconds to update it.
+This basically will update the dashboard table with the content of your Qme Database.

 ### Database Setup